godfat/muack/README.md

 might encounter some unexpected result.
 Jump to _Caveat_ for more detail.

-The other differences for stubs and spies, please check [Arguments Verifiers (Satisfying)][pattern-matching].
+The other differences for stubs and spies, please check [Pattern Matching for stubs and spies][pattern-matching].
 In short, stubs and spies would do some kind of pattern matching, making the order of the same method irrelevant.

 On the other hand, stubs aren't limited to testing.
 If we want to monkey patching something, stubs could be useful as we don't care how many times